 Expanded Accounting Equation

-The expanded accounting equation builds on the standard accounting equation, adding granularity to owners’ equity portion of the formula.
-For a sole proprietorship, the accounting equation becomes assets are equal to liabilities, plus owner’s capital, plus revenues, minus expenses minus owner draws.
-This helps to illustrate cash inflows and outflows of the business attributable to normal operations and contributions or withdrawals by the owner.
+The expanded accounting equation builds on the standard accounting equation using double-entry accounting by adding granularity to owners’ equity portion of the formula.
+The chart of accounts is a numbering system that lists all of a company’s accounts in the order in which they appear on the financial statements, beginning with the balance sheet accounts and then the income statement accounts.
+For a sole proprietorship, the accounting equation becomes assets are equal to liabilities, plus the owner’s capital, plus revenues, minus expenses minus owner draws.
+This helps to illustrate cash flows of the business attributable to normal operations and contributions or the owner’s withdrawals.
+In other words, we can see how the income and expense accounts flow through the equation and eventually end up being reported at the end of the accounting cycle in the equity account of the balance sheet.

-If the business is a corporation or another legal entity with multiple owners, the basic accounting equation becomes assets are equal to liabilities, plus paid-in capital, plus revenues, minus expenses, minus dividends minus treasury stock.
+If the business is a corporation or another legal entity with multiple owners, the basic accounting equation becomes total assets are equal to liabilities, plus paid-in capital, plus revenues, minus expenses, minus dividends minus treasury stock.
 For corporations, this equation sheds light on important capital structure and common stock data points.
 Without insight into equity, business owners would be unable to effectively manage the finances of a business.

 How is this Equation Used?

 Regardless of the form of business, the expanded accounting equation provides insight into two important aspects of operations – revenue and owner transactions.
 The formula is useful as it shows the relationship between your income statement and balance sheet.
-Net revenue or loss can impact owners’ equity, and it’s important to understand what percentage change in equity is attributable to net income.
-If a business has had a bad year or quarter, the expanded accounting equation can illustrate the impact of negative performance on equity.
-Conversely, if retained earnings is high, that change is also illustrated.
+Net revenue or loss can impact owners’ equity, and it’s important to understand what percentage change in equity is attributable to net income and the financial position of the company.
+If a business has had a bad year or quarter, the expanded accounting equation breaks down the impact of negative performance on equity.
+Conversely, if retained earnings balance is high, that change is also illustrated.